Why is Social Security so important?

 Why are Social Security’s protections irreplaceable?

-The best part about Social Security benefits is that, in contrast to savings in a 401(k) or IRA, they never run out (for surviving children, until they become adults).
+The best part about Social Security benefits is that, in contrast to savings in a 401(k) or IRA, they are guaranteed and never run out.
 Furthermore, in contrast to a pension, they are fully portable between jobs.
-And in contrast to both 401(k)s/IRAs and the vast majority of pensions, benefits are protected from erosion by inflation, through the COLA.
+And in contrast to both 401(k)s/IRAs and virtually all private pensions, benefits are protected without limit from erosion by inflation, through the cost-of-living adjustment (COLA).

 How important is Social Security for retirement?